microsoft/FluidFramework/docs/README.md

 So long as the `LOCAL_API_DOCS` environment variable is set to `true`, local API documentation will be included when building the site.
 To remove the local API docs, simply remove the above variable or set it to `false`, `npm run clean` and rebuild as needed.

+## User Telemetry

+The Fluid Framework website collects basic user telemetry to help improve the experience for our users.
+The telemetry data includes anonymous information such as:
+- Daily / Monthly users
+- Pages visited
+- User flow

+This data is collected in compliance with relevant privacy standards.
+For more information, please refer to our [privacy policy.](https://www.microsoft.com/privacy/privacystatement).
+If you have any concerns about telemetry, please reach out to our team via [GitHub Issues](https://github.com/microsoft/FluidFramework/issues).

 ## Writing site documentation